Are you contemplating whether to start your own business?

 The unemployment benefits system is basically set up to accommodate wage earners.
 This can make it difficult to navigate the system if you are a budding entrepreneur.
-The system can also be quite rigid.
 Therefore, it is a good idea to maintain close dialogue with us at the unemployment fund before throwing yourself headlong into your own business venture.

 As the unemployment benefits system is theoretically an insurance policy for wage earners, you must always receive an exemption to run a business – before you start up.
 In addition, you may only run a business as a sideline.
 Basically, it must be a business which it is possible to run concurrent with a normal salaried position.